andreikop/qutepart/README.md

 * PyQt 4.10 built from sources on OpenSUSE 12.3
 * Any PyQt from Ubuntu repositories

-If you have information about other versions - let know the author to update this README
+If you have information about other versions - let know the author to update this README.

 ## Bug reports, patches